bbbradsmith/hatariB/README.md

   * [Host keyboard remapping](https://github.com/bbbradsmith/hatariB/issues/21)
   * [Falcon microphone](https://github.com/bbbradsmith/hatariB/issues/20)
 ### Quirks
-  * Using EmuTOS, if a game program is not auto-run, it can't read the TOS `DESKTOP.INF` which normally sets the correct resolution and opens a window with the intended program ready to double-click on.
-If there disk is writable you can set up the resolution/window yourself then go to `Options > Save Desktop` to save `EMUDESK.INF` which will remember the equivalent settings for EmuTOS.
-Alternatively, you might be able to create an [M3U file with #AUTO](#M3U-Playlists-and-Auto-Run) to automatically start the program.
   * If the on-screen keyboard confirm/cancel buttons aren't mapped to dedicated buttons, you might end up suddenly holding the underlying button when the keyboard closes.
 (Inputs from buttons mapped to the on-screen keyboard are suppressed while it remains open.)
   * Though the on-screen keyboard is available in [several language layouts](https://tho-otto.de/keyboards/), for your physical keyboard there aren't any direct configuration options, currently.
 RetroArch ignores the OS keyboard layout, and [all keys report as-if in US layout](https://github.com/libretro/RetroArch/issues/13838) (e.g. German Z reports as RETROK_y).
 Because of this, if you pick a TOS that matches your keyboard language, the mappings are likely to be mostly compatible.
 Otherwise, if you need finer control of the mapping, RetroArch's *Input* settings can be used to remap individual keys.
   * The *Floppy Disk List* pause screen can only display a limited subset of unicode characters, due to Hatari's UI font.
 They can still be viewed through RetroArch's *Disk Control* menu when the selected drive is ejected.